jorgenponder/whos-talking/README.md

 ## How it works, high level

-It splits a wav file into small parts according to a spec file you've made.
+It splits a wav file into small parts from an srt file, for example made by whisper.cpp.
 It then compares each part to a known speaker in a wav file, and indicates if that speaker is the one speaking.
 It uses SpeechBrain for that last part, see further down.
 It uses a speaker sample, i.e. you must have a short wav file with only the speaker you're looking for.

 See this tweet for an example: <https://twitter.com/jorgenponder/status/1641948460420145152>

 ## How it works, lower level

-Currently, you need to create a file with the following kind of lines in it:

-    00:00:00.000 00:00:05.600 20200424000000
-    00:00:05.600 00:00:11.320 20200424000005
-    00:00:11.320 00:00:16.720 20200424000011
-    00:00:16.720 00:00:25.160 20200424000016

-This is similar to the timestamps in an .srt file, but with a point instead of a comma as the separator to the millisceonds.
-This is because ffpmeg uses the dot format.
-The third item on each line is the global timestamp of the line, i.e. year, date and timestamp.
-It will be used as the name for the individual wav file that will be classified for who's talking.
+You need one srt file that contains the video or sound file.

-If you have a big wav file with a 16k sample rate called ```20200424.wav```, and a file ```20200424.spec``` containing the above lines, split.py will split the wav file into segments based on the timestamps on those lines, each file named after the last item on each line:
+If you have a big wav file with a 16k sample rate called ```20200424.mp4```, and a file ```20200424.spec``` containing the lines, split.py will split the wav file into wav segments based on the timestamps on those lines:

-    ./bin/python split.py 20200424.wav 20200424.spec
+    cat 2020-04-24.srt | ./bin/python split.py 20200424.mp4

 Once you have all those wav files, you can run ```./bin python make-srt-with-id.py```.
 First you must change the specifications in ```make-srt-with-id.py``` to match where the wav files are, and where the speaker sample is.